 All Lie algebras are clearly Malcev algebras because the Jacobian of any three elements vanish.
 The tangent space $T(L)$ of an analytic Moufang loop $L$ is another example of Malcev algebra.
 Let $\algA$ be an alternative algebra, if we introduce a new product by means of a commutator $[x,y]=xy-yx$ into $\algA$, we obtain a new algebra that will be denoted by $\algA^{(-)}$.
 It is easy to verify that the algebra $\algA^{(-)}$ is a Malcev algebra.
 All Malcev algebras obtained in this form are called \textit{special}.
-A classic example of a non-Lie Malcev algebra $\mathbb{M}$ of the traceless elements of the Cayley-Dickson algebra with the commutator of dimension $7$ is one of most cornerstone examples.
+The classic example of a non-Lie Malcev algebra $\mathbb{M}$ is formed by traceless elements of the Cayley-Dickson algebra with the commutator.
+The algebra $\mathbb{M}$ is of dimension $7$ and is one of most cornerstone examples.